Honda EB6500X - 5500/6500W Portable Generator

 Power & Run Time

-The Honda EB6500X houses a 389 cc Honda iGX390 OHV 4-stroke engine, which provides 120/240V, consumes gasoline and delivers a running wattage of 5,500W along with a peak wattage of 6,500W (and even up to 7,000 W thanks to the iAVR technology).
+The Honda EB6500X's design includes a gasoline-fueled 389 cc Honda iGX390 OHV 4-stroke engine with cast iron sleeve.
+With a 120/240V output, it gives a running wattage of 5,500W and also a peak wattage of 6,500W (and even up to 7,000 W thanks to the iAVR technology).

 Outlets